What is branding?

 So, he set out to create an Earth-friendlier biodegradable version to solve this issue.

-As you can see above, PoopBags.com has a distinct personality that shines through in their product packaging.
+As you can see above, PoopBags.com has a distinct personality that shines through in its product packaging.
 Their products come in boxes featuring a range of bright, exuberant colors juxtaposed with a neutral background.

 The raw cardboard color shows through beneath the cheery, saturated pastels to remind consumers of their dedication to using and creating biodegradable materials.